Posture Imbalances & Bad Posture

 8- The Hipster (Hip Slouching)

-This happens when the hip joint is pushed forwards away from the vertical line thereby causing an arch to form from the back of the legs to the back of shoulders.
-This may create friction in the hip joints and pressure on the lumbar region which may cause backpain, neck pain, sciatica as well as balance and coordination issues.
+This happens when the hip joint is pushed forwards away from the vertical line thereby causing an arch to form from the back of the legs to the back of the shoulders.
+This may create friction in the hip joints and pressure on the lumbar region which may cause back pain, neck pain, sciatica as well as balance and coordination issues.
 Left over time it can affect the knees and ankles too due to incorrect tracking.

 It is important to have this properly assessed and corrected at the earliest opportunity as slouched hips tend to cause other posture imbalances over time affecting the spine.

-9- Pelvic Tilt (Anterior or Posterior rotation of the Hips)
+9- Pelvic Tilt (Anterior or Posterior Rotation of the Hips)

-According to Wikipedia.org “Anterior pelvic tilt is when the front of the pelvis drops in relationship to the back of the pelvis.
+According to wikipedia.org “Anterior pelvic tilt is when the front of the pelvis drops in relationship to the back of the pelvis.
 For example, this happens when the hip flexors shorten and the hip extensors lengthen.
 Posterior pelvic tilt is the opposite, when the front of the pelvis rises and the back of the pelvis drops.”

 It can cause muscle tightness in the pelvic region, friction, wear and tear, lower back problems and issues with tracking that may reflect on the knees and ankles, in particular if you’re a habitual runner.

-If you want to get your pelvic tilt checked to understand how far out of range it is, book an initial consultation where we take detailed posture measurements and x-rays (if clinically required) to arrive at the root cause and discuss corrective treatments options based upon your actual measurements.
+If you want to get your pelvic tilt checked to understand how far out of range it is, book an initial consultation where we take detailed posture measurements and X-rays (if clinically required) to arrive at the root cause and discuss corrective treatments options based upon your actual measurements.

-10- Pelvic Rotation (One Hip joint rotated forwards)
+10- Pelvic Rotation (One Hip Joint Rotated Forwards)

 This happens when one hip is further forwards then the other in a seated or standing position.
 This posture imbalance puts additional strain on the lower parts of the spine and hips and may cause muscle stiffness and impact knees and ankles through improper traction.

-11- Uneven Pelvis (One Hip higher than the other)
+11- Uneven Pelvis (One Hip Higher than the other)

-An uneven pelvis can be caused through accidents or impact injures, unbalanced physical activity like golf, bad posture over time or specific activities like carrying a baby or toddler on one hip over a long period of time.
+An uneven pelvis can be caused through accidents or impact injuries, unbalanced physical activity like golf, bad posture over time or specific activities like carrying a baby or toddler on one hip over a long period of time.

 Left unchecked it usually develops into lower back pain and may cause inflammation of the sciatic nerve leading to stiffness and achiness in the legs and buttocks.